Dzongsar Jamyang Khyentse Rinpoche

 I’m not suggested that you should drink alcohol.
 I’m not suggesting that you should walk naked in the restaurant.
 Please don’t misquote me.
 All I’m saying is we do things like rave party, music, we like this uncontrived state.
 This is also why we like Saturday and Sunday.
 Whenever you have chance to live and let live, you wear pyjamas.
 Not tuxedo.
 And even better, I’m sure you Brazilians walk naked.

 So here what I’m saying is that you really need to long for this uncontrived, unfabricated, unmanufactured, unfranchised state.
 You really need to long for it.
 This is important.
 This uncontrived and unfabricated state.
 In the modern world, maybe you can call it liberty.
 In Buddhism, this is Nirvana.
 But I’m not only talking about the pyjama Nirvana, I’m talking about much more.
-So, this is the second [thing that you need].
+So, this is the [third thing that you need]10Ed.: in the teaching DJKR says this is the second thing that you need, but he previously said the first step is knowing and having confidence that we can be our own master.
+So in this sentence it has been changed from “second” to “third”..

 So how do we do this?
 How do we begin to see the flaws of the contrived world?
 And how do we begin to aspire for and work [towards] an uncontrived world?